damaris318/Kera-Agent-User/README.md

 ## To-Do List

 - [x] Push the fixed code of the Agent user  (Completed)
-- [ ] Test the Sql Generation with MAarieme's question
+- [ ] Test the Sql Generation with Marieme's questions
-- [ ] Write down the SQL request from MAarieme's question by myself
+- [ ] Write down the SQL request from Marieme's questions by myself
 - [ ] Compare the efficiency with the generated ones